xxxcoder-ui/MAKING-cpu-mining/README.md

 i use config this with unmineable pool

-Please change my address for your addres change "42cApzE94VmcnywTZnqi2v2hfMdhx9o9sa3HMQGDtEYt6UJuYew3Y2fDrmGVAQzpWLGuNVW3mf8GSC9FAPRNYrwDGz5hyCD"
+Please change my address for your address change "42cApzE94VmcnywTZnqi2v2hfMdhx9o9sa3HMQGDtEYt6UJuYew3Y2fDrmGVAQzpWLGuNVW3mf8GSC9FAPRNYrwDGz5hyCD"

 with your address monero.